Honourgit237/fbhack/README.md

 [ Note!
-We are not responsible for any misuse of this tool This tool was Created for education purpose only ] *support Contact*
+We are not responsible for any misuse of this tool.

+This tool was Created for education purpose only ] *support Contact*
 [Telegram]: https://t.me/Honourgit